 We’ll break down and discuss a few of the components that make up your HVAC business plan in more detail below.

 An industry overview serves two purposes.
 Firstly, it gives you a broad overview of the HVAC industry.
 Secondly, it fills in knowledge gaps and helps you understand the small details about your industry that you otherwise might miss.
-You’ll probably find out more than you ever wanted to know about the HVAC industry, and that’s a good thing.
+You’ll probably find out more than any certified HVAC technician ever wanted to know about the HVAC industry, and that’s a good thing.

 If you’re looking for some primary areas to focus on, though, we recommend researching your major competitors, any current industry trends, financial forecasts, and overall sector profitability to get started.
 You can also document where you believe your plumbing business will find its home in the industry and the types of competitors you expect to come up against when you eventually open your HVAC business.
 Remember that every little bit of information helps, and the more thorough your industry overview is, the easier it will be to create strategies that help your business succeed within the industry.